 Immaculate Conception Catholic Church

 The Immaculate Conception Catholic Church in Tome', New Mexico was established in 1739 and is the oldest church in Valencia County.
 Over the years, I have shot a few weddings at this church and, while the both the inside and outside have undergone some improvements and renovations, it remains largely the same as it's always been (according the oldest pictures I can find).
-On this day I was not able to access the interior but I can tell your from past experience that the interior is almost all original.

 On the church property is another interesting building that houses a memorial for a few of its parishioners that fought and died in the Korean War.
 Out of respect for the surviving families, I have intentionally muted the names on the headstones.